PacktPublishing/Learn-D3.js-Second-Edition/Part2/Chapter10/Tutorial/README.md

 Note that the code will adjust the height of the box, depending on the number of lines.
 Currently we are displaying three lines, but if more are added, we won’t have to change this code.

-The function above uses two top-level constants that were declared in this module: a 3-pixel padding for the text inside the rectangle, and 15 pixels of vertical space for each line (see _Figure 3_):
+The function above uses two top-level constants that were declared in this module: a 3-pixel padding for the text inside the rectangle, and 15 pixels of vertical space for each line:

 ```js
 const padding = 3;